greglan/greglan.github.io/pages/about.md

 ---
-layout: default
+layout: page
 title: About
-permalink: /about/
+permalink: "about.html"
-sidebar_sort_order: 100
 ---
+This blog is a collection of things that I know or should know.
+Most of the pages are meant to help me and me only.
+Many topics are reduced to a list of points that I think I should know by heart.
+This may very well make no sense to someone else.
+Also, most pages are a WIP.

-This blog has been built using [Jekyll](https://jekyllrb.com/showcase/) and the [Hydeout theme](https://github.com/fongandrew/hydeout).
-Many thanks to the author.
+This blog has been built using [Jekyll](https://jekyllrb.com/showcase/) and the [documentation theme](https://idratherbewriting.com/documentation-theme-jekyll/).